- Our Mission -

 We are a 501(c)3 non-profit production company.
 We work with charities, artists, storytellers and sponsors in order to create the most impactful version of their stories and help get them out into the world.
 This output includes, but is not limited to, scripted and unscripted television, narrative and documentary films, print, web, radio and live events.

-Bottom line: We are passionate about positivity and shining a light on the good things that are happening in the world.
+Bottom line: We want to highlight and amplify the good things that are happening in the world.

-Instead of a major corporation being the sole benefactor from entertainment advertising, we want to bring organizations making positive social contributions to the forefront of popular culture.
+We want to bring organizations and individuals making positive social contributions to the forefront of popular culture.
 For example, instead of “brought to you by Microsoft,” we’d like to see “brought to you by The American Red Cross.”

 When the content turns a profit, we all win: